In Association with Amazon.com

 They soon arrive at the house and the others take a look at the blood.
 The whole thing creeps them out and Franklin wonders if the hitchhiker might try and follow them.

 Inside, Sally gives a tour of the home she grew up in.
-The place is abandoned and run down, and Kirk notices a nest of spiders in a corner.
+The place is abandoned and run down - and Kirk notices a nest of spiders in a corner.
 They're having a great time and quickly forget about Franklin, leaving him lagging behind.

 Pam and Kirk decide to try and find a swimming pool they had heard about.
 Franklin tells them there used to be one by a trail near two old sheds.
 He's left alone and finds a couple of bones and feathers in the house.

-While looking for the pool, Pam and Kirk come across a farmhouse, where they hope to find fuel for the van.
+While looking for the pool, Pam and Kirk come across a farmhouse...where they hope to find fuel for the van.
 There's no one there and the two find a human tooth on the porch.
-Pam is hesitant about going in, but Kirk decides to check the place out.
+Pam is hesitant about going in but Kirk decides to check the place out.

 As his girlfriend waits on a swing outside, he enters the house.
 He can hear the sound of a pig squealing in a room near the back.
-As he goes towards it, someone wearing a mask made of human flesh (played by Gunnar Hansen), attacks him with a sledgehammer.
+As he goes towards it, someone wearing a mask made of human flesh (played by Gunnar Hansen) attacks him with a sledgehammer.

 Kirk is bludgeoned repeatedly as his body convulses violently.
 The killer then quickly closes a metal sliding door.

 Pam becomes worried when Kirk doesn't return.
 She goes in and stumbles upon a gruesome sight.
-One of the rooms is filled with bones, skulls, and other human remains.
+One of the rooms is filled with bones, skulls and other human remains.

 Franklin is still concerned that the hitchhiker is coming after him.
 He tries to find his knife but it's missing.
 Jerry teases him by saying the nutcase knows where he lives and is going to kill him.

 Night falls and Sally and Franklin are worried as they wait at the van, wondering where the rest of the group is.
 Sally refuses to leave without Jerry and they call out his name.
-There's no response, so the two decide to conduct their own search with a flashlight, as Sally pushes her brother in his wheelchair.
+There's no response so the two decide to conduct their own search with a flashlight...as Sally pushes her brother in his wheelchair.

-While still in pursuit, Sally makes it to the gas station where her group had stopped by earlier in the day and cries out for help from the owner.
+With Leatherface still in pursuit, Sally makes it to the gas station where her group had stopped by earlier in the day and cries out for help from the owner.
 He goes to get his car and returns with a sack.

 Realizing the guy is up to no good, she tries to get away.
 The owner beats her with a broom and then wraps her in the sack and takes her to his car.
 On way to his house, Sally struggles and the old man pokes her with a stick.

 He sees the hitchhiker on the way and beats him.
-It turns out the house belongs to the two men, who are brothers, Leatherface (another sibling) and their grandfather.
+It turns out the house belongs to the two men (who are brothers), Leatherface (another sibling) - and their grandfather.

 Filmed on a small budget and on a grueling schedule, this classic relies on suspense and an unrelenting claustrophobia that doesn't let up.
 Much has been said of the documentary feel.
 When the sole survivor ends up on the truck laughing as she escapes, you might wonder if you've lost your sanity as well!

-Texas Chainsaw was shot in both Round Rock and Austin, Texas.
-This was Tobe Hooper's first major feature and he was quite the hands on filmmaker.
+This was Tobe Hooper's first major feature and he was quite the hands-on filmmaker.
 Besides directing it, he produced, co-wrote (with Kim Henkel) and composed the chilling score with Wayne Bell.
 He also handled some of the photography.

-We should not overlook the work of Robert A. Burns, who was responsible for the production design and art direction.
-Take a look at a special feature on the Pioneer DVD entitled Props and Sets.
+We should not underestimate the work of Robert A. Burns, who was responsible for the production design and art direction.
+The look of the farmhouse, with its bone sculptures, furniture made of human flesh and other horrors - is integral to the movie's success.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved